freem4nn/ide/README.md

 open source | no build in cheat sheet

 ### Final thoughts

- **1. When working with a laptop make sure your ide does not take all of your memory.**
+ 1. When working with a laptop make sure your ide does not take all of your memory.
- **2. Sublime is my ide of choice because it does not slow down my system (laptop)** **3.
-When working with a desktop workstation i would choose visual studio due to its multi functionality**
+ 2. Sublime is my ide of choice because it does not slow down my system (laptop)

- Source [https://www.google..com]
+ 3. When working with a desktop workstation i would choose visual studio due to its multi functionality Source [https://www.google..com]